Cookie consent notice

 Module argumentsTypeScript

-/** Toggle consent with WP Consent API according to Google Site Kit consent map. */
+/** Instead of specifying categories manually, consent to all categories in Google Site Kit category map. */

 gsk?: boolean